 “From that day I decided no longer to bow towards his statue but to say, ‘Thank you dear Stanislavski’ and moved him from the altar he had been on for so long to a shelf.” – S.K.

-Sam Kogan, founder of The Kogan Academy of Dramatic Arts (formerly The School of the Science of Acting and The Academy of the Science of Acting & Directing) died in November 2004.
+Sam Kogan, founder of The School of the Science of Acting (formerly The Kogan Academy of Dramatic Arts) died in November 2004.
 Sam led a varied life that included training at Russian Academy of Theatre Arts (GITIS), acting, directing and dancing throughout the USSR together with a love of fine art and science.
 Eager to leave the infringements of Cold War Soviet Union, in 1973 he arrived in London where he developed The Science of Acting®, his theory of acting and directing which informed a wider understanding of art, humanity and the way we live.
 Fearless and with a wicked sense of humour, he questioned traditional or established viewpoints and similarly invited his students to question and test his own teaching.

 Sam was born in Czernowitz in the USSR on October 22, 1946.
 As a young man he excelled as a folk dancer and a wrestler, competing in both at national level.
 While on a national tour with his dance troupe, he was given the opportunity to audition for the Russian Academy of Theatre Arts and from 1966 to 1971 he studied acting and directing at the University under Professor Maria Knebel, a former student and colleague of Konstantin Stanislavski.